Our commitment to our patients

 On this page

-Learning from Adverse Events
+Learning from adverse events

-Learning from adverse events is crucial to continually improve person-centred, safe and effective delivery of care.
-In turn, this contributes to achieving BOPDHB's vision of Kia Mohomo Te Hāpori Oranga | Healthy, thriving communities.
+Learning from adverse events is crucial to continually improving person-centred, safe and effective delivery of care.
+In turn, this contributes to achieving our vision of Kia Mohomo Te Hāpori Oranga | Healthy, thriving communities.

 Quality of care

-- The right to be treated with respect.
+- be treated with respect

-- The right to be treated fairly.
+- be treated fairly

-- The right to dignity and independence.
+- dignity and independence

-- The right to make a complaint.
+- make a complaint.

 Privacy is a priority for our patients and staff.
-Your personal physical privacy is respected and your personal information, including your health records, will remain confidential and will only be used for their intended purpose.
+Your physical privacy is respected.
+Your personal information, including your health records, will remain confidential and will only be used for their intended purpose.

-We are continually looking at ways to improve the quality and safety of the health services we provide.
-Our annual Quality Accounts provide a snapshot of how we are performing against set targets as well as key initiatives underway.
+We are continually looking to improve the quality and safety of our health services.
+Our annual 'Quality Accounts' provide a snapshot of our key initiatives and how we are performing against targets.
 View our Quality Accounts.

 Send us feedback

-- If you have had an overnight stay in hospital you will be emailed a Patient Experience Survey.
+- If you have had an overnight stay in hospital, you will be emailed a patient experience survey.
 Further information can be found at hqsc.govt.nz.

-- If you are unhappy with the health or disability service you have received you can also contact the Health and Disability Commissioner on 0800 11 22 33.
+- If you are unhappy with the health or disability service you have received, you can also contact the Health and Disability Commissioner on 0800 11 22 33.